Recent Lawn Care & Landscaping

 8) Stone Walls

 Because the things listed above are common in logo designs, your designer should put forth extra effort to help your logo stand out.
-If you choose to use common images, make sure that your logo doesn’t look just like a competitor’s.
+Most importantly, if you choose to use common images, make sure that your landscaper logo design doesn’t look just like a competitor’s.
 Find a way to personalize it.

-What do you specialize in?
-Are you a pro at landscape architecture or using the latest design software?
-Do your front yard ideas always find a way to complement nearby buildings?
+What do you specialize in?.
+Are you a pro at landscape architecture or using the latest design software?.
+Perhaps do your front yard ideas always find a way to complement nearby buildings?.
 Your designer should look for ways to incorporate your particular talents and unique selling points into your business logo.

 Some logos feature only an image, others contain only typography.
-Most logos, however, include both.
+Most logos for lanscapers, however, include both.
 There is no rule when it comes to choosing typography for a logo.
 Here are a few different typography categories you might consider.

 1) Serif typography (as seen in the Google logo, with lines at the end of every stroke) is professional, traditional, and reliable.